cloke/peel/README.md

   - Project focus.
 So rather than a git view why not a project view that includes git, yarn, bundle, etc. Some tools would be an exception like brew or when yarn wants to be global

 # Notes
+- Look into making this a catalyst app.
+Since we rely heavily on AppKit this isn't straight forward, but moving items to bundles would help.
+The reasoning would be that many high level UI features are easier in catalyst and I think Apple will continue that trend.
+It would also give us the ability to make some features available on iPad.
 - Arguments are escaped via process.
 This means an argument like "origin main" will fail because the command line sees that as a single argumnet.
 Each argument needs to be passed into the array separately.